 Preparation for your appointment

 We want to ensure that when you come to see us, we can focus on you, not administrative matters.
 Please come prepared for your appointment by attending your initial appointment 10 minutes before your consultation time, to complete any paperwork necessary and bringing along:

 Any referral letters or Mental Health Care Plans you have been given

 Any claim number or approval letters you have been given

 Your payment as discussed at the time you made your appointment

-Payment is made at the time of your appointment.
+Payment is made on arrival for your appointment.
 We accept payment by credit card, EFTPOS, bank transfer, direct debit, cash or cheque.